harridw/Course3ProgrammingAssignment/README.md

 2. Appropriately labels the data set with descriptive variable names.

 Below are steps taken to identify those coloumns representing a measurement of mean and standard deviation.
 To do this, we look at each 'feature' to for phrase "mean()" or "std()".
 A flag is to identify these variables appropriately.
-All other variables
+All other
-are defaulted with a flag of 'other'.
-To maintain integrity of original 'features' dataset, a new 'measures' data is used
+variables are defaulted with a flag of 'other'.
+To maintain integrity of original 'features' dataset, a new 'measures
-to capture these updates to the dataset.
+data is used to capture these updates to the dataset.
 ````r
 measures <- setnames(features, c("V1", "V2"), c("indx", "feature"))
 head(features, n = 5)